andrew/ultimate-awesome/README.md

 - [awesome-background-subtraction](https://github.com/murari023/awesome-background-subtraction) - A curated list of background subtraction related papers and resources.
 - [awesome-live-coding-music](https://github.com/pjagielski/awesome-live-coding-music) - A curated list of awesome Live Coding Music frameworks, libraries and software.
 - [awesome-raylib](https://github.com/Rabios/awesome-raylib) - Curated list of awesome stuff for raylib.
-- [awesome-data-leadership](https://github.com/ronikobrosly/awesome-data-leadership) - A curated list of awesome posts, videos, and articles on leading a data team (small and large).
 - [awesome-blogCN-feeds](https://github.com/RSS-Renaissance/awesome-blogCN-feeds) - 优质的「独立中文博客」订阅列表.
 - [awesome-python-talks](https://github.com/jhermann/awesome-python-talks) - :clapper: :mortar_board: An opinionated list of awesome videos related to Python, with a focus on training and gaining hands-on experience.
 - [awesome-mybatis-plus](https://github.com/baomidou/awesome-mybatis-plus) - 🎉 A curated list of awesome things related to MyBatis-Plus.